martinheidegger/2021-advent-calendar/article_en.md

 JK6ADPC3DH0XK1HQXF1MT8SXFW
 ```

-In the previous chapters we have gone through a lot of theory that may have seemed unimportant but it should pay off now!
+In the previous section we have gone through a lot of theory that may have seemed unimportant but it should pay off now!

 Thinking about randomness and time: Most data types are not created so often.
 Let's say we build an invoice system: Do we really think more than 93 receipts posts are created in a millisecond?
 The answer is likely: _No_. :sweat_smile: